justinetimothyd/parking-lot-management-system_arduino/README.md

-This project uses 2 IR sensors, 1 LCD, and an Arduino UNO.
+This project is a parking lot management system.
+It uses 2 IR sensors, 1 for entry and another for exit.
+Entrance IR will reduce the parking slots available while the exit will reduce the set number of available slots.
+When the Entrance IR detects an object, the count will reduce and the servo-motor will bring the barricade up.